tung/ruggrogue/book/event-handling.md

 ## The Input Buffer

-Once any direct handling is complete, the event may be added to the *input buffer*.
+Once any direct handling is done, the event may be added to the *input buffer*.
-The game logic will almost always run less often than the main loop, so the purpose of the input buffer is to save events from the main loop so the game logic can react to them later.
+The game logic will almost always run less often than the main loop, so the purpose of the input buffer is to save events from the main loop so that the game logic can react to them later.

-The `inputs` variable in the `ruggrogue::run` function is this input buffer.
+The `inputs` variable in the `ruggrogue::run` function holds the input buffer.
-It holds an instance of the `InputBuffer` struct and enqueues mainly keyboard events when its `InputBuffer::handle_event` associated function is called with an event.
+This is an `InputBuffer` struct that enqueues mainly keyboard events when its `InputBuffer::handle_event` function is called with an event.

 The `InputBuffer` struct is defined in the `src/lib/input_buffer.rs` file.
 When the game logic wishes to check for input events, it follows these steps: